scottythered/Tweet-Relief/README.md

 - a burning desire to limit the spread of your Twitter persona

 ## Known Limitations
 Currently, Twitter's API will only let you access the latest ~3,200 tweets on your timeline.
 If you have an extensive timeline, you'll need to re-run Tweet Relief in several passes.

-You don't don't have to worry about rate-limiting, though...
+You don't probably don't have to worry about rate-limiting, though...
 The maximum number of timeline tweets you can pull in a single request is 200.
 The rate limit for *GET statuses/user_timeline* is 1500 requests per window, and since all Twitter GET request windows are 15 minutes in length, the ~3,200 access limit is *waaaaay* less than the max number of tweets you can pull down in a single window (300,000).

-That being said, you *might* be rate-limited in deleting tweets.
-Twitter's [API documentation](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-destroy-id.html) states that deleting tweets is, like other API calls, rate-limited, but won't say exactly *what the limits are*.
-If you make a large number of passes on your timeline, beware that you might run afoul of some phantom API rate limit.
+That being said, you *might* have to worry about rate-limiting in the deletion of tweets.
+Twitter's [API documentation](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-destroy-id.html) states that deleting tweets is, like other API calls, rate-limited but won't say exactly *what the limits are*.
+If you make a large number of passes on your timeline, beware that you might run afoul of some phantom API limit.

 ## How do I use it?
 First, you'll need Python.
 If you already have Python, great –- skip to the next step.
 If you’re not sure, open whatever shell environment you use and type `python --version`. make sure it's Python 3.5 or newer.